Retail Mystery Shopping: Strengthening Age Controls and Responsible Sales at the Point of Sale

 The core of the webinar focused on concrete examples from three lotteries operating in very different regulatory and cultural environments.
 Despite these differences, several common themes emerged.

-🇧🇪 Loterie Nationale Loterij
+🇧🇪 Loterie Nationale Loterij, Belgium

 Frédérique Niemegeers, Head of Mystery Shopping, Retail Back Office & Support Management at the National Lottery of Belgium, shared how a structured and well-established mystery shopping programme can support long-term improvement.